ryanallen/words-of-my-perfect-teacher/README.md

 > Their joy is unchanging like the king of mountains.
 > Their impartiality cannot be disturbed, like rain from a cloud.

-Such a teacher is equal to all the Buddhas in their compassion and their blessings.
+Such a teacher is equal to all the [Buddha](#buddha)s in their compassion and their blessings.
 Those who make a positive connection with them will attain Buddhahood in a single lifetime.
-Even those who make a negative connection with them will eventually be led out of samsara.
+Even those who make a negative connection with them will eventually be led out of [saṃsāra](#saṃsāra).

 > Such a teacher is equal to all the Buddhas.
 > If even those who harm them are set on the path to happiness,